acoustic-content-samples/sample-site-react/README.md

 Limitations
 -------------
 * No CLI layout generation supported for new content types.
 Layouts need to be created manually.
-* Focus was on rendering.
-Draft content may not always render in preview.
-If draft content does not appear automatically, try refreshing the site preview.

 Restoring the default Angular based application
 -------------